mattlandau/alterscopesolutions-www/content/pages/iswear-jar.md

 title: "iSwear Jar"
 date: 2023-01-16T13:44:38-05:00
 draft: false
-tags: ["iOS", "Self Improvement", "My Most Misunderstood App"]
+tags: ["iOS", "Self Improvement", "Our Most Misunderstood App"]
 url: /iswear-jar
 type: page
 summary: The iSwear Jar gives you the power to create or destroy any habit.
 Simply imagine a dollar bill being thinly sliced by a paper shredder, turning cool cash into green slivers...
 Then imagine that dollar bill was yours, and that you surrendered it as a penalty for slipping up…